The Portuguese Golden Visa

 The PAN party affirmed: “The Green Visa will serve to reinforce Portugal’s role in attracting international ecological investment, while simultaneously ensuring the transition to a circular and carbon-free economy”.

-In Portugal we have two diferent laws which regulate the Portuguese citizenship applications.
+In Portugal we have two different laws which regulate the Portuguese citizenship applications.

-According to tportuguese citizenship law (article 6.º http://www.pgdlisboa.pt/leis/lei_mostra_articulado.php?nid=614&tabela=leis) you need to fulfill the following :
+According to the Portuguese citizenship law you need to fulfill the following :

 b.
-Be a legal resident of Portugal for at least 5 years ( Which you proof through the addition of your Golden Visa residence permits validity.);
+Be a legal resident of Portugal for at least 5 years.

 d.
 Not have been sentenced for a crime with a punishment of 3 years or more.

 e.
-Connection to the national community; (This is a very subjective requirement in which all connections with Portugal count (ex: flights to Portugal, the prove you used to renew your Golden Visa residence permits, portuguese tax identification numbers, public health insurance (SNS), portuguese bank account, the Golden Visa residence permit itself, etc…).
-There is no magic formula to comply with this requirement.
-It is subjectively decided by the competent entity (IRN).
+Connection to the national community.
+This is a very subjective requirement in which all connections with Portugal will be considered like for example: flights to Portugal, Portuguese NIF, public health insurance (SNS), Portuguese bank account, the Golden Visa residence permit itself, owning property, utility bills, tax returns etc. There is no magic formula to comply with this requirement.

 The non-habitual tax regime is available for those who have not been deemed resident on Portuguese territory during the five years prior to the year they intend to change residence to Portugal and be taxed as a non-regular resident taxable person.